websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

 1. Configure Kibana with the proper security settings.

-1. Install the Liferay Enterprise Search Monitoring app.
+1. Install the LES Monitoring app.

 1. Configure the LES Monitoring app to communicate with Elasticsearch.